 Included in this funding category are Earth science missions such as climate study and support for Dryden's DC-8 and ER-2 missions around the world.
 Also, the G-III is involved in a two-moth climate study science mission in Iceland and Greenland.

 "Where else can you live in the desert and study icebergs?"
 Sitz asked.

-In addition, the Global Hawk is intended to make its first flight this summer and its first NASA research mission later this year.
+The first of two NASA Global Hawk autonomously operated aircraft is expected to undergo a first flight this summer.
+The aircraft will be used for environmental science missions requiring its long-endurance, high-altitude capability.
+(NASA Photo / Tony Landis) In addition, the Global Hawk is intended to make its first flight this summer and its first NASA research mission later this year.

 Study of the cosmos will be another mission based from the DAOF when the Stratospheric Observatory for Infrared Astronomy is complete.
 The modified NASA 747SP will carry a 2.5-meter telescope above the clouds and water vapor in the atmosphere that can obscure earthbound infrared telescopes.

 Flight tests of the SOFIA with the door covering the telescope open are anticipated later this year.
 That is one of the key milestones before the aircraft will be ready to begin its missions, McBride explained.